 Noma, "world's best restaurant", sorry as diners ill

-COPENHAGEN (Reuters) - Danish restaurant Noma, crowned the world's best restaurant three years running in one poll, on Friday apologised after 63 guests fell ill with sickness and diarrhoea after visiting the haute cuisine establishment.
+COPENHAGEN (Reuters) - Danish restaurant Noma, crowned the world's best restaurant three years running in one poll, on Friday apologized after 63 guests fell ill with sickness and diarrhea after visiting the haute cuisine establishment.

 According to the Danish health authorities, the guests fell ill during a five-day period in February and the outbreak could have come from a sick kitchen staff employee.

-Health inspectors criticised the restaurant for not alerting authorities soon enough and for not taking proper action after the employee was struck ill upon returning home after work.
+Health inspectors criticized the restaurant for not alerting authorities soon enough and for not taking proper action after the employee was struck ill upon returning home after work.

-The two-Michelin-star restaurant recognised in a report that internal procedures had not been good enough and said an e-mail from the employee reporting his sickness had not been seen.
+The two-Michelin-star restaurant recognized in a report that internal procedures had not been good enough and said an e-mail from the employee reporting his sickness had not been seen.